neonmik/Wave-Machine-Firmware/README.md

      + Improved ADSR - some confusion if you release key in attack stage, skips DS and jumps to release - this is standard behaviour for most synths by testing some.

 + Mod bug fixes:
+    + This was due to a fault wavetable for the Mod code (had an overflow in the sine wave):- Mod overflowing vector/wavetable index I think - if the mod is set slow/max depth/vector output and the actual vector control or wavetable is higher up, it overflows the table and freaks out.
+Constrain the wavetable indexing.
+    + This was due to the output overflowing when the depth was applied, effectivaly doubling the output frequency, but unevenly:- Oscilaltor folds down at the top of range (can be seen at 0.1Hz on vibrato with a tuner - when pressing C with depth to full, it F# to F, but does a little duck away from F at the "top")
     + Tidy up code to remove unnecessary stuff.
+        + Move PRNG to its own files, keeps it tidy and also can then be used by synth side
         + Removed int8_output/uint10_output... not really needed anymore.
     + Fixed - was down to the placement of the depth calculation.
 Only happens when switching between Outputs now...
 Vibrato doesn't settle on 0 properly causing tuning issues when switching outputs and LFO on/off
     + Wave/Shape control currently doesnt work